 These plants range from problematic to downright dangerous.

-When you think of unwanted plants, dandelions, quack grass and other weeds that bully their way into your yard and garden probably come to mind.
+When you think of unwanted plants, weeds like dandelions, quack grass and others that bully their way into your yard and garden probably come to mind.

-But, occasionally, a seedy character gets planted that either takes over the garden, gets you itching or causes a whopper of a stomachache (or worse) if eaten.
+But occasionally a seedy character appears that takes over the garden, triggers itching, or causes a whopper of a stomachache (or worse) if eaten.

-Purple loosestrife isn’t the only invasive landscape plant causing problems in natural spaces.
-Norway and Amur maples have joined buckthorn and honeysuckle as woodland invaders.
-The lesson here?
+The moral of the story?
 Do a little research before adding new plants to your landscape.
 Select plants suited for the growing conditions in your backyard.
-Then, check with your local extension service, an area nursery or online for a list of invasive species that plague your region.
+Then check with your local extension service or area nursery, or online, for a list of invasive species that plague your region.

-Gas plant, meadow rue, euphorbia and hyacinths are common landscape plants that can leave some gardeners covered with an itchy, red rash.
-Though the list of potential irritation-inducing plants is long, not all gardeners will be affected by some—or even any—of these plants.
+Gas plant, meadow rue, euphorbia and water hyacinths are common landscape plants that can leave some gardeners covered with an itchy, red rash.
+Though the list of potential irritation-inducing plants is long, not all gardeners will be affected by some — or even any — of these plants.

-The best tactics to avoid the itch are to be careful about what you plant, be diligent about wearing protective garden garb and learn maintenance strategies that’ll keep your landscape looking good … and your skin rash-free.
+The best tactics to avoid the itch are to be careful about what you plant, be diligent about wearing protective garden garb, and learn maintenance strategies that will keep your landscape looking good and your skin rash-free.